K-Banks/HackAThon/README.md

   * Select src -> main -> java -> App.java
   * Right click on App.java
   * Press 'Run'
-  * Follow instructions given by program
+  * Open web browser to local host ip address given in the run window

 ## Specs
  * User will be able to create a new team.
 Upon creation, user will provide: